 What is a melanoma of the eye?

-A melanoma of the eye is a type of cancer that develops from the disorganized uncontrolled proliferation of melanocytes.
-Melanocytes are cells found throughout the body in many tissues (e.g., skin, eye, inner ear, bones, and heart).
-In the eye, they can be found in the iris (the thin, circular structure in the eye that gives the eye its color and controls the size of the pupil), as well as beneath the retina (the thin layer of tissue that lines the back of the eye).
-Melanocytes produce melanin.
-Melanin is a pigment that gives skin, hair, and eyes their color.
+A melanoma of the eye is a type of cancer that develops from the uncontrolled growth of melanocytes, a type of cell found throughout the body in many tissues (e.g., skin, eye, inner ear, bones, and heart).
+In the eye, they can be found in the iris (the part of the eye that gives the eye its color and controls the size of the pupil), as well as beneath the retina (the thin layer of tissue that lines the back of the eye).
+Melanocytes produce melanin, a pigment that gives skin, hair, and eyes their color.

-Uveal melanomas are the most common primary intraocular tumor in dogs.
+Uvealmelanomas are the most common eye tumors in dogs.
 These melanomas grow from the tissues that make up the uvea (the iris, ciliary body, and choroid).
 Most uveal tumors arise from the iris or ciliary body (part of the wall of the eye that makes the fluid that fills the eye).
 About 80% of uveal melanomas are benign (non-cancerous).
 The rate of metastasis (spread to other areas of the body) is less than 5%.

 Limbal (sometimes called epibulbar) melanomas are less common.
-Limbal melanomas develop from the melanocytes found at the limbus, the border of the cornea (transparent front part of the eye) and the sclera (white part of the eye).
-Limbal melanomas are benign.
+These tumors develop from the melanocytes found at the limbus, the border between the cornea (transparent front part of the eye) and the sclera (white part of the eye).
+Limbal melanomas are non-cancerous (benign).

 What causes this cancer?

 The reason why a particular pet may develop this, or any tumor or cancer, is not straightforward.
 Very few tumors and cancers have a single known cause.
 Most seem to be caused by a complex mix of risk factors, some environmental and some genetic or hereditary.
-With ocular melanomas, there is evidence that they are at least in part heritable and caused by one or more genetic mutations.
-Golden Retrievers, Labrador Retrievers, German Shepherd Dogs, Schnauzers, and Cocker Spaniels are predisposed to developing primary ocular melanomas.
+With limbal melanomas, there is evidence that they are at least partly heritable, with Golden retrievers, Labrador retrievers, and German shepherd dogs predisposed to developing primary ocular melanomas.
 Breeds that have greater skin pigmentation may be predisposed.

-In all breeds (even crossbreeds), the incidence of ocular melanoma is higher in middle-aged to older dogs.
-The average age of diagnosis is 9 years.
-In Labrador Retrievers, however, that have an inherited form of melanoma that affects young dogs, the age may be 1-2 years.
+In all breeds (even crossbreeds), the incidence of ocular melanoma is higher in middle-aged to older (7-10 years) dogs, with an average age of 9 years.
+In the case of limbal melanomas, dogs in the range of 2–4 years have also been diagnosed with the condition.
 There are no environmental factors known to cause ocular melanomas in dogs.

-What are the signs of this type of tumor?
+What are the signs of these types of tumors?

-These tumors, whether benign or malignant, will change the appearance of your dog’s eye.
+These tumors, whether benign or malignant, change the appearance of your dog’s eye.

 With melanoma of the iris, you may see one or more roughly circular brown or black spots (lesions) on the iris.
-They may be flat or raised and may grow over time to become discrete, raised pigmented masses.
-With a ciliary body melanoma, you may see a dark intraocular mass that protrudes through the pupil.
+They may be flat or raised, and may grow over time to become discrete, raised pigmented masses.
+With a ciliary body melanoma, you may see a dark mass in the eye that protrudes through the pupil.

-Over time, as uveal melanomas grow, they can distort the shape of the pupil or cause the pupil to dilate.
-They may also cause intraocular bleeding with hyphema (a pooling of blood in the middle layer of the eye), uveitis (inflammation of the middle layer of the eye) that makes the eye appear cloudy, or glaucoma (increased pressure within the eyeball), a painful condition that will cause the eye to bulge and can lead to blindness.
+As the tumor grows, it may change the shape of the pupil or cause the pupil to get bigger (dilate).
+It may also cause hyphema (a pooling of blood in the middle layer of the eye); or a condition called uveitis (inflammation of the middle layer of the eye) that makes the eye appear cloudy; or glaucoma (increased pressure within the eyeball) that can cause the eye to bulge and lead to blindness.
 Both uveitis and glaucoma are very painful.
 Signs of pain with glaucoma may include squinting, head shaking, whining, placing the paws on the head, lethargy, and slow movements.

-With limbal melanoma, you may see a raised, distinct, dark-colored mass arising from the edge of the limbus along the white of the eye (sclera).
-They often invade the cornea and can cause inflammation of the cornea, causing the cornea to become opaque.
+With limbal melanoma, you may see a distinct, raised, dark-colored mass arising from the edge of the limbus along the white of the eye (sclera).
+They often invade the cornea and can cause inflammation of the cornea, causing the cornea to become opaque or cloudy.
 It is common for them to grow outward from the surface of the eye, which can cause conjunctivitis (inflammation of the surface of the eye) and excessive tearing.

-With both uveal and limbal melanomas, you may notice that your dog rubs or scratches the eye.
-This could lead to an eye infection or corneal ulceration (an open sore on the cornea), which are very painful, and can cause redness, tearing, discharge, and squinting or closed eyes.
+With both uveal and limbal melanomas, your dog may rub or scratch the affected eye.
+This could lead to an eye infection or corneal ulceration (an open sore on the cornea), which can cause redness, tearing, discharge, and squinting or closed eyes.
 Corneal ulcers usually cause intense pain.

 How is this cancer diagnosed?

-Since 20% of uveal melanomas are malignant and spread not just locally (within the eye), but also to other areas of the body, your veterinarian may recommend staging.
-Staging is the process of determining the extent to which a cancer has grown and spread.
-Staging may include bloodwork, urinalysis, chest and abdominal X-rays or ultrasound, and fine needle aspiration of the nearby lymph nodes.
+Since 20% of uveal melanomas are malignant and can spread to other areas of the body, your veterinarian may recommend staging.
+This is the process of determining the extent to which a cancer has grown and spread.
+Staging may include bloodwork, urinalysis, chest and abdominal X-rays or ultrasound, and fine needle aspiration (FNA) of the nearby lymph nodes.

 How does this cancer typically progress?

-Without treatment, uveal melanomas will continue to grow, although they tend to be very slow growing.
-Even though most uveal melanomas are benign, they are invasive, and will expand to involve other intraocular structures over time.
-They usually will cause uveitis, glaucoma, and vision loss.
-An untreated 'benign' melanoma may even grow to the point that it ruptures the eye and invades the eye socket.
-Metastasis (spread) to the liver and lungs can occur but is not common.
+Without treatment, uveal melanomas continue to grow, although they tend to grow slowly.
+Even though most uveal melanomas are benign, they are invasive and will expand to involve other intraocular structures over time.
+They will usually cause uveitis, glaucoma, and vision loss.
+An untreated benign melanoma may even grow to the point that it ruptures the eye and invades the eye socket.
+Spread (metastasis) to the liver and lungs can occur but is not common.

-Most limbal melanomas grow slowly, but if left untreated may invade the cornea and cause secondary keratitis or invade other eye structures leading to other problems.
-Evidence of metastasis (spread) with limbal melanomas has not been reported.
+Most limbal melanomas grow slowly, but if left untreated, may invade the cornea and cause secondary keratitis (inflammation of the cornea) or invade other eye structures, leading to other problems.
+Evidence of metastasis with limbal melanomas has not been reported.